2 National Guardsmen Shot Near White House; Suspect Identified as Afghan National

 5Mind.
 The Meme Platform

 WASHINGTON—Two West Virginia National Guard members were shot near the White House on Nov.
-26. Their condition is uncertain.
+26 and are in critical condition, authorities said.
+The suspect is in custody.

 West Virginia Gov. Patrick Morrisey initially posted that the guardsmen were part of his state’s National Guard and had passed away.
 In a subsequent post to social media, he said that “we are now receiving conflicting reports about the condition of our two Guard members and will provide additional updates once we receive more complete information.”